risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 Assembly process
 ^^^^^

 * Assemble the frame.
-Attach the power distribution board to it.
+Attach the power distribution board to it (no need if you use frame with soldered pads).

 * Mount the motors to the frame.
 Mind CW and CCW directions.
 They should be mounted as follows.
 We usually use **X** configuration.